 It might be a long, long time since Peugeot took our breath away with the original 205.
 The latest iteration of the series, the 208, is ready to do that again in a number of ways.
 With a used Peugeot 208, you get what you pay a little more for – and that’s a lot of great features, packed into all of its variations.

 In a world where supermini class has become a little generic, the Peugeot 208 makes for a refreshing change.
-Moving on from the previous version of the 208, the new model has had a movie makeover blossoming from averagely attractive duckling to sultry swan.
-There’s been a major styling overhaul - both inside and out - to create a distinctive presence on the road as well as behind the wheel.
+Moving on from the previous version of the 208, the new model has had a movie makeover blossoming from an averagely attractive duckling to sultry swan.
+There’s been a major styling overhaul – both inside and out – to create a distinctive presence on the road as well as behind the wheel.

 We’ll get on to the innovative cockpit features later.
 For now, let’s enjoy the car’s rounded profile and general curvaceous-ness that often attract a potential buyer’s attention.
 It’s been a big step-change from the boxiness of previous Peugeot hatchbacks, and has made for an altogether more rounded car.

 The Peugeot 208 makes for a refreshing change.

 What’s it like to drive?

 The first thing most drivers notice when they get into a 208 for the first time is the size of the steering wheel.
 It feels go-cart sized, setting up an expectation that this is what the car will drive like.

 So, the next surprise comes when they find the suspension is softer than expected.
 This gives the impression of being in a medium- to large-sized car, and absorbs lots of the bumps and potholes you’re certain to come across on the roads.
 They say silence is golden and, when it comes to wind and road noise, the 208 may not be top of the podium, but it certainly qualifies for a silver award.